StellarSand/privacy-settings/Privacy Settings/ChatGPT.md

 # <img src="../icons/chatgpt.svg" width="42" align="top"> ChatGPT Privacy Settings

-If you're using ChatGPT without an account, click on the question mark icon on top right > Settings
+If you're using ChatGPT without an account, click on `Settings` from the left menu > Data controls
 - Improve the model for everyone: Off